|PRICE PER PERSON:||FROM 460 USD|

 - Further up the wadi, we reach another small spring (Ein Safla), and from there, we climb to a small summit where the ruins of Beit Itab are located.
 The ruins are a mix of crusader remains and a 19th-century village.

-- It is a trendy Cafe/Restaurant with a big outdoor balcony overlooking the mountains — a perfect place to finish the day.
+- It is a trendy Cafe/Restaurant with a big outdoor balcony overlooking the mountains — a perfect place to relax.

 Day 4 – All the way up to Jerusalem